 The important part is understanding your predisposition to adverse effects and how much you can tolerate unpleasant or disorientating material.

-Prompts to Assess Your Readiness and Risk:
+Mindfulness Discussion Questions to Assess Your Readiness and Risk:

 - Does this meditation program or recording disclose any potential risks and harm that may arise?